ThinkBuildPush/htmx-set/README.md

 * .prevYear()
 * .nextYear()
 * .init()

+## _dom
+For reliably and cleanly setting and getting of data-* attributes on an element.
+No camelCase to dash-case conversions necessary.
+No jQuery required.

 ## _file (incomplete)
 The start of a standard interface to managing files for upload